bimbaquingoch/newNvcode/README.md

 ## The leader key is space, this will show you a window with all functions, commands, and themes for your Text Editor.

 ![NVCode pic](./utils/images/which-key.png)

+# SSH KEY

+#### To enable git push and pull commands make a [SSH key](https://github.com/bimbaquingoch/gitCommands) and connect your repositories using SSH